Publicado en

 A PIM allows you to centralize, structure and keep all product information up to date, providing:

-• Unification of data: Integrates technical, commercial, regulatory and environmental information in a single environment.
+• Data Unification: Integrates technical, commercial, regulatory, and environmental information in a single environment.

-• Standardization: It structures the data according to the requirements of the DPP and allows it to be exported in the appropriate formats.
+• Standardization: It structures data according to DPP requirements and allows it to be exported in the appropriate formats.

 • Version Control and Validation: Ensures that published data is reliable and consistent.